 Bees need 3 things to thrive – food, shelter and water.

 Use this guide to discover which plants, trees and veg to grow to attract these important pollinators to your patch of the world.
 Different bees are active throughout the year, so you'll need flowering plants from spring to winter.

-Bees forage from flowers rich in nectar and pollen.
-Nectar contains sugar they need for energy.
-Pollen contains protein and oils.
-Bee species' tongues vary in size – so try to provide different shaped flowers.
+Bees forage from flowers rich in nectar and pollen – the nectar contains sugar they need for energy, and pollen contains protein and oils.
+Bee species' tongues vary in size, so try to provide different shaped flowers.

 Trees and shrubs for bees